 Ari Talantis

-Social media enthusiast, Rotarian, wife of Richard, and mother of Clark.
+I'm a social media enthusiast, Rotarian, wife of Richard, and mother of Clark.

 I love people, and doing what I can to make this world a better and safer place.

 Cooking, traveling, and spending time with friends and family are my hobbies.
 I am interested in online communities and how they influence our behaviour.
 Using the Internet to connect to people globally is proving invaluable to our initiative.
+I am bilingual, Greek is my mother tongue, I also majored in Modern Greek for my undergraduate degree, but as I was born and reside in Melbourne, English is my first language.

 I believe that the needs of every community, are valid and that the well-being of all ages and sexes is important within those communities.